TOGETHER WE CARE

 Who do you communicate with?

 As a clinic, GP’s and referrers are usually updated as part of our report writing and letters to keep them informed regarding care being offered.
-This is recognised as good practice when working with children and families.
+This is recognised as good practice when working with children, adults and families.
 Please let us know if you wish to discuss this.

-After your assessments and treatment, an update letter or report will be provided for you to share with any relevant people in your child or young person’s life.
-We complete letters within 3-4 weeks after seeing the child.
+After your assessments and treatment, an update letter or report will be provided for you to share with any relevant people involved.
+We complete letters within 4 weeks after the appointment.

 How do the appointments work?